CosmosDB/labs/java/labs/09-troubleshooting-performance.md

 *You will now tune your requests to Azure Cosmos DB by manipulating the SQL query and properties of the **RequestOptions** class in the Java SDK.*

 ### Measuring RU Charge

-1. Locate the *using* block within the ```main``` method and delete the code added for the previous section so it again looks like this:

 1. Delete the code you added in ```main``` so that ```main``` once again looks like this: